7 minute read

 What does this mean for pension providers?

-Connectivity between your pension scheme/s IT systems and the Pensions Dashboards ecosystems is obviously critical but beyond the scope of this article.
+Connectivity between your pension scheme/s IT systems, and the Pensions Dashboards ecosystem is critical but beyond the scope of this article.
 Here, what we consider is data preparedness, an essential task given the legal duties defining data required to match members.

-The Pensions Dashboard Programme Data Standards give clear information on how you provide data, including the required type, length, and format, to help streamline connection.
+The Pensions Dashboard Programme Data Standards gives clear information on how you provide data, including the required type, length, and format, to help streamline connection.

-If you’re in pensions administration, you will be aware, however, that to achieve successful matching will need accurate data.
+If you’re in pensions administration, you will be aware that to achieve successful matching, you will need accurate data.

 Preparing your member data for matching